 qveris> exit

-qveris doctorSelf-check diagnostics: verifies Node.js version, API key configuration, resolved region and base URL, and API connectivity.
+qveris doctorSelf-check diagnostics: verifies Node.js version, API key configuration, base URL, and API connectivity.

 qveris doctor